Chapter 11.2 – Ports and Economic Development

 A multiplier is an index (ratio) that indicates the overall change in activity level that results from an initial change in activity.
 It effectively adds up all of the successive rounds of re-spending, assuming that major factors such as input prices are unchanged and that there are no resource limitations.

 All sector-based multipliers (including direct, indirect, and induced effects) can be calculated when the matrix is complete and includes private consumption figures.
 The I-O technique can be used to prepare multipliers for a variety of impact measures, such as output, employment, and income.
 Multipliers can also be estimated for major components, such as by cargo type.
-Input-output analysis follows a top-down approach building upon comprehensive data per sector.
-Data collection can also rely on a bottom-up approach which implies the overall impact numbers are computed based on firm-level data.
+Input-output analysis follows a top-down approach, building upon comprehensive data per sector.
+Data collection can also rely on a bottom-up approach, which implies that the overall impact numbers are computed based on firm-level data.
 In the latter case, data collection can be based on the balance sheets or annual accounts of individual firms, or data is collected via surveys.

-• It does not incorporate any constraints on the supply side.
+• Supply constraints.
+It does not incorporate any constraints on the supply side.
 For example, port development in a tight labor market can lead to crowding effects or the shift of employees from one industry (e.g. chemical industry) to the port sector.
 In such a case, the net employment effect for the regional economy stays the same (no net gain in the total number of jobs).

 There are also integrated modeling techniques available to measure the economic impact of ports.
 These approaches combine input-output analysis and econometric techniques to analyze the response of an economy to external shocks over time.
 A very advanced technique is computable general equilibrium (CGE) modeling, which estimates the optimal mix of economic variables (e.g. consumption) in response to an external shock.
 Integrated modeling and CGE modeling are more sophisticated than multiplier analysis, but the data requirements of these methods are very high, and so are the costs of performing the analysis.

 Port activities have multiplying effects within an economy, which are much larger than the port itself.
 While the economic importance of ports grows, particularly for the sectors they are connected to, their relative importance within the region they are servicing often declines.
-This diminishes total economic benefits for a regional economy as this economy grows and becomes more complex.
+This diminishes total economic benefits for a regional economy as the economy grows and becomes more complex.
 The following are the most commonly observed economic benefits of ports for regional employment:

-4. Employment Effects of Ports
+3. Employment Effects of Ports

 The skills of the port-related employees and the interactions between them contribute to the competitiveness of seaports.
 Port activities are also responsible for a wide range of indirect employment effects through the linkages of harbors with other economic sectors and the spatial interactions with large logistics and economic poles outside port areas.
-Job creation in ports is mirrored in employment levels in education and training, tourism, and even in more cultural segments of the economic spectrum, such as (maritime) museums.
+Job creation in ports is mirrored in employment levels in education and training, tourism, and even in more cultural segments of the economic spectrum, such as maritime museums.
 All the above activities provide people with wages, salaries, and other earnings and are major tax revenues for governments at different geographical levels.

 The employment effects of a port activity usually extend beyond the initial round of employment generated by that activity.
 For example, stevedoring companies purchase a part of their inputs from local suppliers.
 The production of these inputs generates additional employment in the local economy.
 Suppliers, in turn, purchase goods and services from other local firms.
 There are further rounds of local re-spending, which generate additional employment.
 Similarly, households that receive income from employment in stevedoring and related activities spend some of their income on local goods and services.
 These purchases result in additional local jobs.
 Some of the household income from these additional jobs is, in turn, spent on local goods and services, thereby creating further jobs and income for local households.
 As a result of these successive rounds of re-spending in the framework of local purchases, the overall impact on the economy exceeds the initial round of output, income, and employment generated by stevedoring.
 In essence, seaports create employment impacts in four ways:

-• Ports also generate indirect jobs due to local purchases by port-related companies directly dependent upon seaport activity.
+• Indirect employment.
+Ports also generate indirect jobs due to local purchases by port-related companies directly dependent upon seaport activity.
 Hence, port activities are responsible for a wide range of indirect employment effects through the linkages of harbors with other economic sectors and spatial interactions with large logistics and economic poles outside port areas.

-• The employees of port-related companies spend part of their wages and salaries.
-Induced jobs are jobs created locally and throughout the wider national or supranational economy due to purchases of goods and services by those directly employed.
+• Induced employment.
+The employees of port-related companies spend part of their wages and salaries.
+Induced jobs are those created locally and throughout the wider national or supranational economy due to purchases of goods and services by those directly employed.
 Induced employment can include grocery stores, local construction industry (housing), retail stores, health care providers, local transportation services, local and state government agencies providing public services and education to those directly employed, and businesses providing professional and business services in support of those directly employed.

-• The last group of employment effects consists of related jobs.
+• Related employment.
+The last group of employment effects consists of related jobs.
 Manufacturing and distribution firms in and outside the port partly rely on efficient cargo handling operations in seaports.
-For instance, the steel industry requires the cost-efficient import of iron ore and coal for the blast furnaces and needs the port for exporting finished products such as steel booms and coils.
+For instance, the steel industry requires the cost-efficient import of iron ore and coal for the blast furnaces and needs a port for exporting finished products such as steel booms and coils.
 Manufacturers, retail outlets, and distribution centers handling imported containerized cargo rely on efficient port operations.
 The dependency of related jobs on the port is a function of the location.
-When industrial activities or distribution centers are located in the port, or in close proximity, the low competitiveness of the seaport could lead to a loss of jobs.
+When industrial activities or distribution centers are located in the port or in close proximity, the low competitiveness of the seaport could lead to a loss of jobs.
 In such a case, it is difficult to make a strict distinction between direct and related jobs.
-When these activities are located in the more distant hinterland, then inefficient operations in one port could lead to a shift of the cargo flows to a competing port.
+When these activities are located in the more distant hinterland, inefficient operations in one port could lead to a shift of the cargo flows to a competing port.
 A shift of traffic between ports generally preserves employment levels in the related industrial companies and distribution centers in the more distant hinterland.
 The demand for the final product (e.g. steel products or consumer products) creates the demand for employment with these shippers/consignees that do not involve using a particular seaport or marine terminal.

-• Global container terminal operators such as PSA, HutchisonPorts, DP World, or APM Terminals generate many operational jobs at the local port level but keep some activities, such as equipment purchases centralized in global or regional headquarters.
+• Global container terminal operators.
+Operators such as PSA, Hutchison Ports, DP World, or APM generate many operational jobs at the local port level but keep some activities, such as equipment purchases, centralized in global or regional headquarters.
 Terminal operators might purchase terminal equipment not from local operators but from foreign suppliers in Europe (e.g. Kalmar, Gottwald) or overseas (e.g. Shanghai-based ZPMC).

-5. Measuring Employment Effects
+4. Measuring Employment Effects

 The appropriate technique for analyzing the economic impact of specific port activity is determined by the characteristics of the activity, the region being analyzed, and the purpose of the analysis.
 The availability of data is also an important factor.
 Measuring the employment impacts of ports is not an easy task.
 There are several methodological problems when evaluating port impacts: